sunny-lan/ksut-react-app/README.md

     "build": "react-scripts build",
 ```

-The `predeploy` script will run automatically before `deploy` is run.
+The `predeploy` component will run automatically before `deploy` is run.

 If you are deploying to a GitHub user page instead of a project page you'll need to make two
 additional modifications: